Myxhal/Stairs-Java/README.md

 # Stairs-Java
-Java program that prints a staircase pattern of a specified height using loops and formatted output.
+A simple Java program that prints a staircase pattern of a specified height using nested loops and formatted output.
+The staircase is right-aligned, with each step represented by a * character, demonstrating control flow and loop logic in Java.